drenn08/tune-guide-api/docs/index.md

 Tune Guide API aggregates SiriusXM channel, music schedule, and show information.

+**Note**: This is a mock API to simulate the REST interface of an imaginary service.

 ## What is the Tune Guide API?

 TuneGuide is a Rest API that integrates music channel listings and show information into one accessible, easy-to-use API.